Stanford White: Relationship with Evelyn Nesbit, death and aftermath

-Accompanied by New York society figure James Clinch Smith, White dined at Martin's, near Madison Square Garden.
+Accompanied by New York society figure James Clinch Smith, White dined at Martin's, near Madison Square Garden on June 25, 1906.
 As it happened, Thaw and Nesbit also dined there, and Thaw was said to have seen White at the restaurant.

 That evening the premiere of Mam'zelle Champagne was being performed at the theatre.
 During the show's finale, "I Could Love A Million Girls", Thaw approached White, produced a pistol, said, "You've ruined my wife", and fired three shots at White from two feet away.
-He hit White twice in the face and once in his upper left shoulder, killing him instantly.
+The bullets struck White twice in the face and once in his upper left shoulder, killing him instantly.
 The crowd's initial reaction was to think the incident was an elaborate party trick.
 When it became apparent that White was dead, chaos ensued.

 Nineteen-year-old Lawrence Grant White was guilt-ridden after his father was slain, blaming himself for the death.
-"If only he had gone [to Philadelphia]!" he lamented, referring to a trip that had been planned.
+"If only he had gone [to Philadelphia, Pennsylvania]!" he lamented, referring to a trip that had been planned.
 Years later, he would write, "On the night of June 25th, 1906, while attending a performance at Madison Square Garden, Stanford White was shot from behind [by] a crazed profligate whose great wealth was used to besmirch his victim's memory during the series of notorious trials that ensued."
 (In fact, White was shot in the face, from directly in front of him, not from behind.)

 White was buried in St. James, New York, in Suffolk County.